Sometimes, something hits a nerve.

 I was incredibly relieved when I had a son.
 I was petrified that I would send the same messages to a daughter that had been passed down to me from my own mother, because the body image messages I got from my mom were nearly all wrong.

 “Ladies never eat everything on their plate.”
 I left more bites of food than I like to think about.

 “You really need to do something about yourself.”
 My mother had sat me down at the breakfast room table, expressing what would pass for condemnation.
-I had gained 8 pounds after being married for a year.
+I had gained eight pounds after being married for a year.

 I promise, sadly enough, that I gave my parents lots of reasons to confront me.
 Yet this was the only time in my life my mom, who suffered from severe anxiety and an eating disorder herself, did so.

 What effect did all this have?

 Full-blown anorexia in college.
-I didn’t allow out-of-town friends to visit before I got married, because I had gained 3 pounds since I had seen them.
-I sought diet pills in my later 20’s that left me so hyped up, I felt like I was practically flying.
+I didn’t allow out-of-town friends to visit before I got married, because I’d gained three pounds since I had seen them.
+I sought diet pills in my later twenties that left me so hyped up I felt like I was practically flying.
 I starved myself before trips home, knowing my body would be quietly assessed.

 I tried to act like none of this got to me.

 After she died, many people said, “Your mother was so beautiful.
 Always so well-dressed.”
 Unfortunately, she did not value herself.